‘Dance Moms’ Spoilers: Abby Lee Miller Returns To Pittsburgh As Nationals Loom

 It is almost time for the Season 7 Dance Moms finale and spoilers tease that there is plenty of drama on the way.
-Abby Lee Miller has taken her team back to Pittsburgh to compete in Nationals and previews have revealed that Chloe Lukasiak and her mom Christi will be making a surprise return.
+Abby Lee Miller has taken her team back to Pittsburgh to compete in Nationals and previews have revealed that Chloe Lukasiak and her mom, Christi, will be making a surprise return.
 The future of the Lifetime series had been somewhat unknown for the past month or two and fans are anxious to know what to expect next.
 What’s coming up during the February 14 episode?

 According to TV Guide, the Season 7, Episode 12 show is titled “It’s Not Always Sunny in Pittsburgh.”
 The Abby Lee Dance Company team has returned to the East Coast after some challenges in California and there is mounting tension among the moms as the dancers prepare to compete against the Candy Apples again.